pascalmcme/pands-project-2021/README.md

 # histograms
 To create historgrams of the variables I use the hist() funtion from matplotlib[9].
 In addition to plotting the variables I also include optional paramaters for the bin sizes and colors.
 I also used sample histograms from matplotlibs documentation as a reference[10].
 The bins option allowed me to specify how many intervals I wanted to seperate the data into.
-I use a loop with two indexes, to creat a histogram for each variable in a seperate color [11]
+I use a historgrom using two indices, one for the variable name and title and another for the color.
+I use a zip() funtion, which is described in more detail in the scatter plots section.

 [9] https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.hist.html#matplotlib.pyplot.hist